BUILDING THE ARCHIVE – ARCHIVE PHOTO SCANNING SESSIONS

 Advice is given on storage and future care of photographs.
 Each image is returned to the album or collection owner immediately.
 A good quality digital copy is given to each contributor.
-The specific details of each photograph is recorded on the archive submission form.
+The specific details of each photograph are recorded on the archive submission form.
 The Photo Album retains a digital scan of the family/private photograph for use (by agreement) by the Photo Album of Ireland.
 Each contributor will be required to sign agreement forms and give contact details.

 What types of photos can we scan?

 We can scan original individual photographs up to A4 in size.
 Small vintage box brownie photographs (around 3″ x 2″ in size) scan particularly well.
-The better the quality of original images the better the scan, but as this is a digital gathering project we can use software to enhance the images.
+The better the quality of the original images, the better the scan, but as this is a digital gathering project we can use software to enhance the images.
 For photographs in albums we prefer not to remove photographs where possible.
 If the removal of images carries any risk of damage we scan the entire album page – but only if this does not affect the binding of the album itself.
-If the album is not too thick or is not too fragile it may be possible to scan the photograph in the album.
+If the album is not too thick or is not too fragile it may not be possible to scan the photograph in the album.
 In this case we photograph the album page.
 We can also scan 35mm negatives, medium format 6 x 6mm and 6 x 7mm film and slides to standard formats.
-For larger formats we can make arrange to use a specialist scanner.
-The number of photographs that can be scanned is limited by time – on average it is possible to scan around 60 separate images at each 1 day session.
+For larger formats we can arrange to use a specialist scanner.
+The number of photographs that can be scanned is limited by time – on average it is possible to scan around 60 separate images at each one day session.

 What details do we want to record?